ILAE Logo

 Clinical context

-This syndrome is characterized by the onset of focal seizures, typically in the presence of a family history of focal seizures that may arise in different locations in different individuals.
-Age of seizure onset is highly variable (from infancy to adulthood, mean age 13 years).
+Age of focal seizure onset is highly variable (from infancy to adulthood, peak age is 12-13.5 years).
 Both males and females are affected.
 Antecedent and birth history are unremarkable.
 Head size and neurological examination are normal.
-Development and cognition are normal.
+Development and cognition are typically normal, although mild intellectual impairment, neuropsychiatric disorders (including autism) and behaviour disorders have been reported.

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos